K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click the ① "Trash bin"button of the domain to delete.
 ![3-2-1-1-3-2-0]

-2. Click the "Delete" button on the confirm pop-up to complete the domain deletion.
+2. Click the "Delete" button on the confirmation pop-up to complete the domain deletion.
 ![3-2-1-1-3-2-1]